hanqiu92/hanqiu92.github.io/index.md

 <!-- self intro -->

+Hi!
 I am currently a software engineer @ Meituan-Dianping.
 My major research interests are to understand, model, and optimize decision-making behaviors of individuals and corporates, with applications in urban systems.
 I also have great interests in studying sequential objects such as time series and stochastic processes.

 ### Blog